LukeBromley/MECH5080M-TeamProject/README.md

 A machine learning config file should be placed in ./configurations/machine_learning_config

 Finally, the machine learning config index must be provided to select the ML parameters for each run.

+Comments with the tag MEGAMAIN and MEGAMAINTEST have been included near key areas where code may need to be changed to add/remove functionality